managarm/cralgo/README.md

-# Managarm's Library of Freestanding Cryptographic Algoriths
+# Managarm's Library of Freestanding Cryptographic Algorithms

 This library implements freestanding versions of various cryptographic primitives.
 As of now, AES256 and SHA256 are implemented.